pradeeban/DataDockerContainer/Readme.md

 ## For the Bindaas User: Running the Docker Container

+Make sure to have the current directory to be writable by the Docker user.

-$ docker run --name bindaas-mongo -v $PWD/log:/root/bindaas/log/ -p 9099:9099 pradeeban/bindaas:3.3.5withMongo
+$ docker run --name bindaas-mongo -e TZ=America/New_York -v $PWD/projects:/root/bindaas/bin/projects -v $PWD/log:/root/bindaas/log/ -p 9099:9099 pradeeban/bindaas:3.3.6withMongo

 ## For the Bindaas Developer: Building the Docker Container